 There’s more to Queanbeyan than meets the eye.
-Nestled among the city’s bustling shops, cafés and restaurants is a town full of history, dating back to the early 1800s.
+Nestled among the city’s bustling shops, cafés and restaurants is a town full of history, dating back thousands of years.
 If you have a couple of hours to spare, we recommend a self-guided walking tour around the historic sites around Queanbeyan.
 Use the interactive map below and take this stroll around town to discover 26 amazing locations that have shaped this city into what it is today.

-The Queanbeyan region was first discovered by European explorers Joseph Wild, James Vaughan and Charles Throsby back in 1820.
+European explorers Joseph Wild, James Vaughan and Charles Throsby arrived in the Queanbeyan region back in 1820.
 While looking for the Murrumbidgee River, the trio came across the junction of what is now known as the Queanbeyan and Molonglo Rivers.
-However, first settlement of the area didn’t begin until 1828.
+However, first European settlement of the area didn’t begin until 1828.
 That year, a freed convict named Timothy Beard set up a squattage on the Molonglo River, calling it ‘Quinbean’, an Aboriginal word meaning ‘clear water’.
 Beard’s occupancy was later declared illegal.
 About ten years later in 1838, Queanbeyan was officially proclaimed a township with a population of about 50 people.

 The town started flourishing around the 1850s, with the discovery of traces of gold as well as the brief operation of lead and silver mines.
 In the following years, banks and schools were opened, and Queanbeyan’s first newspaper, The Golden Age, now known as the Queanbeyan Age, was founded by John Gale.
 Following the booming growth of the district, the town was proclaimed a municipality in 1885, and a railway station was opened in 1887, connecting Queanbeyan to Canberra and Bungendore.
 Almost a hundred years later, Queanbeyan gained city status in 1972.